Sup2point0/Assort/poems/Heavy Crown.md

 Abandoned goals once noble and worthy
 Forgotten promises once made
 As if just mere stepping stones used to climb
-And once there 'mediately cast away
+And once there ’mediately cast away

 Through the blurred lens of their myopic eye
 Do nought but flaunt ceremonial right